Home | Manual | Playground

 This will build cake.exe, then run cake on its own source code.

-GCC (Linux) build instructions
+GCC on Linux build instructions

 Got to the src directory and type: